Conversations and Edenilson's absence mark Inter's training after elimination in the Sudamericana | International

 The midfielder terminated his contract with the Gauchos before signing with the people of Paraná.
 The centre-forward, on the other hand, extended his contract with Inter until December 2026, before completing the loan transfer until December 2023.

 The Colorado cast returns to training on Saturday afternoon at the CT of Parque Gigante.
-The right confrontation against Fluminense is scheduled for Sunday, at 19h, in Beira-Rio.
+The right clash against Fluminense is scheduled for Sunday, at 19h, in Beira-Rio.

 Click here and become a member